2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/echo test/README.txt

 requires openMP and boost.

-parameters saved as XML files made with c++ boost serialisation coming soon...
+trained parameters and results coming soon...

 For this test the neural network receives a list of random integers between 0 and 9 inclusive as part of the input, it is trained to remember one number and then recall it as output some timesteps later.